 Author's self-archived version (.pdf) (7 pages)

-Official version hosted by the Cognitive Science Society [pending]
+Official version hosted by the Cognitive Science Society [external link]

 Abstract